Five reasons to study Anatomy & Physiology

-Anatomy & Physiology are the fundamental building blocks of medical practise.
+Both anatomy and physiology are the fundamental building blocks of medical practice.
 Without a deep understanding of the internal body, health professionals cannot truly evaluate, diagnose and treat illnesses.
-It is a necessary subject area that needs to be studied in order to help the health of the world’s population improve!
+It’s an important subject that’s essential to improving the health of the world’s population.

 Medicine is a vast subject, and the body has countless different systems that make it up.
 The specialisation opportunities for Anatomy & Physiology students are extensive.
-Choose from areas such as Pharmacology, Psychology, Zoology and Materials Science.
-If you are interested in the science of medicine, but do not necessarily want to become a doctor, this could be the degree for you.
+Choose from areas such as pharmacology, psychology, zoology and materials science.
+If you’re interested in the science of medicine, but do not necessarily want to be a doctor, this could be the degree for you.

-Students will develop a substantial set of skills, including working in a laboratory, experiment planning, research, and data interpretation.
-These are all impressive in the eyes of an employer, and some are also transferable if entering a different line of work.
+You’ll develop a substantial set of skills, including working in a laboratory, experiment planning, research and data interpretation.
+These are all impressive in the eyes of an employer, and many are also transferable if you choose to enter a different line of work.

 Many career paths that stem from studying an Anatomy & Physiology degree help to care for those who are unwell.
-As well as looking after the needy, the knowledge you can gain from such a degree promotes a personal healthy lifestyle, as well as helping friends and family with theirs.
+The knowledge you gain from such a degree also promotes a personal healthy lifestyle, as well as helping friends and family with theirs.

 5. Good graduate prospects